Related Links

 Experimental Procedure

 1. In this project you will have four different sets of tomato plants, with 5 plants each.
-The table below shows the experimental conditions for the four sets.
+The table shows the experimental conditions for the four sets.

 1 control #1 stab with sterile pin plain water